SEO Marketing for Therapists: Guide to How Backlinks Work

 An authoritative, trustworthy source provides information regarding a topic through a backlink.
 Consequently, the website becomes more reliable and a ‘backlink’ is created.
 It’s important to know how backlinks work to determine a website’s credibility and trustworthiness.

 As a mental health professional, it is important to portray the quality of care provided to clients through your website.
 That may be their first impression of your business, and the deciding factor as to whether they would like to backlink to your site.
-Consequently, your site will receive a lot more traffic as well as improved ranking in search engine results because Google knows it is trustworthy.
+Consequently, your site will receive a lot more traffic as well as improved ranking for various keywords in search engine results because Google knows it is trustworthy.

 What type of backlinks does a site need?